We treat families and their cells as we would wish our own to be treated, so if times get tough, you can depend on us.

 laboratories to fulfil quality goals and facilitate optimal patient care.

 Our philosophy is that conversation and compassion make the world a smaller and kinder place.
 We are always open to collaborations with academic and medical institutions that share our core values.
 The cord blood community is an open and curious space where life-saving developments occur every year.
 We are grateful to have a voice amongst these dedicated and passionate pioneers of regenerative medicine and to work with people who simply want to make more people live better.

 Biovault Family Lebanon Lifeline Services Lebanon SAL Sfeir Bldg.
 1st Fl.
 Phoenicia Str.
 Ain El Mraysseh

 Biovault Family, Regus, 42-44 Shovkovychna St. Kiev, 01601

 Natural Remedies, 69, Triq K Galea, Birkirkara, BKR1807

 Let's get you started

 Cord blood processing and storage for families.
-Choose a 10 or 25 storage period and reduced fees for twins.
+Choose a 25 year storage period, annual storage and reduced fees for twins.